Disciplinary Notice/Warning/Suspension Sample Clauses

 • Disciplinary Procedures The employing authority should ensure that all employees are aware of the disciplinary rules and procedures that apply.
 All employees should also be aware to whom they can apply if they are dissatisfied with any disciplinary decision.
 These procedures should accord with legal requirements and with the ACAS Code of Practice and guidance.

-• SUSPENSION & DEBARMENT Contractor represents and warrants that neither it nor its principals or affiliates presently are debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in any governmental contract by any governmental department or agency within the United States.
+• SUSPENSION & DEBARMENT Contractor represents and warrants as previously certified in Contractor’s Bidder’s Certification, that neither Contractor nor its principals or affiliates presently are nor have ever been debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from participation in any governmental contract by any governmental department or agency within the United States.

 • Termination for Cause with Notice to Cure Requirement Contractor may terminate this contract for the Department’s failure to perform any of its duties under this contract after giving the Department written notice of the failure.
 The written notice must demand performance of the stated failure within a specified period of time of not less than 30 days.
 If the demanded performance is not completed within the specified period, the termination is effective at the end of the specified period.